John Ausonius: Capture and trial

 The police started a massive manhunt (second in size only to the hunt for Olof Palme's killer).
 On 12 June 1992, during a bank robbery, Ausonius was arrested.
 He later assaulted his own lawyer in court and spent the rest of his trial in handcuffs.
 He was convicted of murder and robbery, but could not be linked to all of the shootings (although he confessed to all of them in 2000).
 He was sentenced to life imprisonment and was later incarcerated at Kumla Prison.
 In June 2012, he was transferred to Österåker Prison.

 Ausonius has applied to have his life sentence commuted to an arranged term on three occasions, in 2008, 2010 and 2012.
 The court has rejected his application on all occasions.
 On 2 November 2012, his third appeal was rejected by the Örebro District Court.
-On all three occasions the National Board of Forensic Medicine determined that there was a risk that Ausonius would reoffend due to his autism and personality disorder, which the court took into consideration when making its decision.
+On all three occasions the National Board of Forensic Medicine determined that there was a risk that Ausonius would re-offend due to his autism and personality disorder, which the court took into consideration when making its decision.

 Trial for German murder

-In 2016 Ausonius was extradited to Germany to face trial for the 23 February 1992 murder in Frankfurt of Blanka Zmigrod, a 68-year-old Holocaust survivor.
+In 2016, Ausonius was extradited to Germany to face trial for the 23 February 1992 murder in Frankfurt of Blanka Zmigrod, a 68-year-old Holocaust survivor.
 While investigating, German police looked into ties to far-right terror group National Socialist Underground.
 Ausonius did not oppose being extradited under the condition that any sentence received would be served in Sweden.

-On 21 February 2018 he was found guilty and sentenced to life imprisonment in Germany.
+On 21 February 2018, he was found guilty and sentenced to life imprisonment in Germany.
 Prosecutors had charged him with stealing her handbag after killing her because he thought she had taken an electronic device that he used to save his bank account numbers.
 Following his conviction, German prosecutors had to determine if his sentence would be served in Sweden.
 Ausonius appealed the verdict with the Federal Court of Justice confirming the verdict in November.
-In late January, Ausonius was extradited back to Sweden to serve his sentences.
+In January 2019, Ausonius was extradited back to Sweden to serve his sentences.

 Media

 The journalist Gellert Tamas wrote a book about the case, Lasermannen – en berättelse om Sverige (2002), which became a bestseller.
-The book, which is very detailed, was published without consulting the victims first.
-The author's personal opinions not only deal with Ausonius and his life story, but also with Sweden in general, speculating that his actions were in part explained by a surge of far-right political and xenophobic sentiments in the country in the early 1990s, including the success of the right-wing New Democracy (Sweden) party in the election.
-According to Tamas, it could also be one of many attempts by Ausonius to prove his identity as a "true Swedish man by separating himself from immigrants.
+The author links Ausonius and his life story with Sweden in general, speculating that his actions were in part explained by a surge of far-right political and xenophobic sentiments in the country in the early 1990s, including the success of the right-wing New Democracy (Sweden) party in the election.
+According to Tamas, it could also be one of many attempts by Ausonius to prove his identity as a "true Swedish man" by separating himself from immigrants.

 In 2005, the book was adapted into a play, and the same year SVT produced a three-part TV miniseries, which premiered on 23 November.
 Ausonius was played by David Dencik.